dullroar/ten-steps-to-linux-survival/Step09.md

 simply search those titles and descriptions for a word or phrase and show you all the results:

+\drcap{apropos command}
 ```
-# apropos edit
+~ $ apropos edit
+atobm (1)            - bitmap editor and converter utilities for the X Window...
+bitmap (1)           - bitmap editor and converter utilities for the X Window...
+bmtoa (1)            - bitmap editor and converter utilities for the X Window...
-dpatch-edit-patch (1) - maintain dpatch patches for a Debian source package
+cinnamon-menu-editor (1) - Editor for the panel menu
+desktop-file-edit (1) - Installation and edition of desktop files
+desktop-file-install (1) - Installation and edition of desktop files
+ed (1)               - line-oriented text editor
 edit (1)             - execute programs via entries in the mailcap file
-rediff (1)           - fix offsets and counts of a hand-edited diff
+editdiff (1)         - fix offsets and counts of a hand-edited diff
+editkeep (8)         - frontend for deborphan
 editor (1)           - Nano's ANOther editor, an enhanced free Pico clone
+editres (1)          - a dynamic resource editor for X Toolkit applications
 elfedit (1)          - Update the ELF header of ELF files.
 ex (1)               - Vi IMproved, a programmers text editor
+fix-qdf (1)          - repair PDF files in QDF form after editing
+gedit (1)            - text editor for the GNOME Desktop
+gnome-desktop-item-edit (1) - tool to edit .desktop file
+gnome-text-editor (1) - text editor for the GNOME Desktop
+Gnome2::DateEdit (3pm) - wrapper for GnomeDateEdit
 grub-editenv (1)     - edit GRUB environment block
-msgfilter (1)        - edit translations of message catalog
-nano (1)             - Nano's ANOther editor, an enhanced free Pico clone
-pdbedit (8)          - manage the SAM database (Database of Samba Users)
-pico (1)             - Nano's ANOther editor, an enhanced free Pico clone
-psed (1)             - a stream editor
-readline (3readline) - get a line from a user with editing
-rnano (1)            - Restricted mode for Nano's ANOther editor, an enh...
-rview (1)            - Vi IMproved, a programmers text editor
-rvim (1)             - Vi IMproved, a programmers text editor
-s2p (1)              - a stream editor
-sed (1)              - stream editor for filtering and transforming text
-sensible-browser (1) - sensible editing, paging, and web browsing
-sensible-editor (1)  - sensible editing, paging, and web browsing
-sensible-pager (1)   - sensible editing, paging, and web browsing
-sudoedit (8)         - execute a command as another user
-vi (1)               - Vi IMproved, a programmers text editor
-view (1)             - Vi IMproved, a programmers text editor
-vigr (8)             - edit the password, group, shadow-password or shad...
-vim (1)              - Vi IMproved, a programmers text editor
-vimdiff (1)          - edit two, three or four versions of a file with V...
-vipw (8)             - edit the password, group, shadow-password or shad...
-visudo (8)           - edit the sudoers file
+jfs_debugfs (8)      - shell-type JFS file system editor
+mintsources (1)      - Software Sources List editor
+...and so on...
 ```

 Note the `man` section numbers after each command name.
 Also note that